tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

    mined on the base layer.
 However, this is not generally recommended.
 8. The VNC periodically publishes a [checkpoint] transaction.
 9. Failure to do so can lead to the contract being [abandoned].
-10. The VNC MAY shut the contract down by publishing a [dissolution] transaction.
+10. The CC MAY shut the contract down by publishing a [dissolution] transaction.

 The following sections will discuss each of these steps in more detail.